uvicmakerlab/LongNowOfUlysses/English507/Logs/TanigawaLog.md

 * Martello Tower (one for 50-plus that were built by the English as a defense against Napoleon)
 * blood on Thomas Street (reference to Robert Emmet who was hung for treason in 1803)
 * Cochrane's ginger ale (ginger ale was developed in Ireland in 1852 and exported to America in 1866)

+This might be redundant, but I am locating items on Google Earth as well just in case difficulties setting up NeatLine persists.
+At the very least, this way we will have the exact coordinates for all the items.